nextgis/docs_ngmobile/source/editing.rst

    Multiline editing toolbar.

-The numbers indicate: 1 - finish editing; 2 - cancel editing; 3 - add new multilines; 4 - add new line; 5 - delete multiline; 6 - delete line; 7 - edit attributes.
+   The numbers indicate: 1 - Quit Edit mode; 2 - Add new multiline; 3 - Add new line; 4 - Delete multiline; 5 - Delete line; 6 - Move vertex to the center of screen; 7 - Contextual menu.

-To create a layer on multilinestring select the vector layer from the layers tree and add the line geometry (see :numref:`ngmobile_select_layer_dialogtch_pic`)

-New multiline will show up in the center of the map.
-One of the vertices of multiline will be highlighted in red and will have an arrow icon (see :numref:`ngmobile_creating_multiline_pic`).
+New multiline will appear in the center of the screen, with one of its vertexes highlighted in red and with arrow icon (see :numref:`ngmobile_creating_multiline_pic`).

 .. figure:: _static/creating_multiline.png
    :name: ngmobile_creating_multiline_pic